-- 1. Provide recommendations on developing a strategic interface between ground and surface water usage priorities and the needs of reservoir and port development, flood protection, and coastal restoration. - 2.
-Identify and assess tools and/or processes currently utilized or available for water allocation and water infrastructure development policy-making, and provide recommendations for improvements.
+1. Provide recommendations on developing a strategic interface flexible prioritization or budgeting program that will ensure resource sustainability and meets the needs for safe drinking water, coastal restoration, environmental and wildlife conservation, between ground and surface water usage priorities and the needs of reservoir and port development, flood protection, and economic growth. and coastal restoration.

+- 2. Identify and assess tools and/or processes currently utilized or available for water allocation and water infrastructure development policy-making, and provide recommendations for improvements.
 Such tools or processes may weigh any number of factors including water demand, water level and quality requirements, minimum flows, coastal restoration priorities, environmental protection, economic development opportunities, and sustainability. - 3.
 Provide recommendations and cost expectations for 10-, 25-, and 50-year predictive models for water use growth, resource allocation, and infrastructure development by specific region, aquifer, watershed, or priority need. - 4.
-Provide recommendations for a feasible capital improvement infrastructure program that addresses major priorities for water resources management in Louisiana (as established in Phase I of this scope), including alternative use scenarios, public/private partnerships, economic incentives, tax levies, and other options.
+Provide recommendations for a feasible capital improvement infrastructure program that addresses major priorities for water resources management in Louisiana (as established in Phase I of this scope), including alternative use scenarios, incentive programs, public/private partnerships, economic incentives, tax levies, and other options.